Apple sprinkles iPhone X magic on iPad Pro, MacBook Air, but challenges remain

 The company hopes the changes will get you excited about tablets again.

-"The iPad is a magical piece of glass than transforms into anything you need it to be," Apple CEO Tim Cook said.
+"The iPad is a magical piece of glass that transforms into anything you need it to be," Apple CEO Tim Cook said.

-Exciting consumers about tablets is a challenge, which the whole category struggling for the past few years.
-Consumers have hung on to their older tablets — purchased at a time when they were a hotter item — or spend more time on their larger smartphones.
+Exciting consumers about tablets is a challenge, with the whole category struggling for the past few years.
+Consumers have hung on to their older tablets — purchased when they were a hotter item — or spend more time on their larger smartphones.

-Since the original launched in 2015, the iPad Pro has been presented less as a media device, and more a tool for you to create and share content.
+Since the original launched in 2015, the iPad Pro has been presented less as a media device and more a tool on which you can create and share content.
 But it hasn't been a runaway success, partly because of the cost and because it lacked a lot of pro-grade software.

 Apple also showed off a new version of Apple Pencil that charges wirelessly and magnetically attaches to the iPad Pro -- taking a page out of Microsoft's Surface Pro line.